Song: “Lick It Up,” by KISS

 Paul Stanley, The Starchild.
 True identity: Guy Who Fights Post-Apocalyptic Battles With the Power of Dance

 Vinnie Vincent, The Ankh Warrior (I wish I was making that up).
-True identity: Your Mom’s Weird Cousin Pat.
+True identity: Guy Who Wants to Talk To You About Crystals

 Wikipedia describes the video for “Lick It Up” as tongue in cheek.
 However, since they’re unable to cite this source, I’m pretty comfortable dismissing this description, as is Gene Simmons.
 Tongues are many places in this video, but in one’s cheek is not one of them.